VictorNorman/ScratchFoot/README.md

 ## How to Convert a Scratch program to a ScratchFoot (i.e., Greenfoot) scenario.

-The file s2g.py is a python3 program that will try to automatically convert a downloaded Scratch project into a Greenfoot scenario.
+The file s2g.py is a python 3 program that will try to automatically convert a downloaded Scratch project into a Greenfoot scenario.

 In order to make this work, you need to install these programs on your computer: